 To not only see the main tourist sites but to unplug the hidden secrets and ask you guys, our readers, to share your local tips and help shape our journey.

 Our recent road trip allowed us to experience four of the top places to visit in Tennessee, and a lot of the cool experiences we had were thanks to you!

-A partner for our America Unplugged road trip is Allianz Travel Insurance and their tagline is ‘How can we help?’ so today we want to help you by sharing all the great things to do in Tennessee and an itinerary for each place so you can replicate our trip!
+A partner for our road trips is Allianz Travel Insurance and their tagline is ‘How can we help?’ so today we want to help you by sharing all the great things to do in Tennessee and an itinerary for each place so you can replicate our trip!

 As we keep saying, road trips are the best way for us to travel as a family and from our base here in Raleigh, North Carolina we headed along the I-40 and spent a month exploring the best attractions in Tennessee.